 Re-organisations with share for share exchange

 Re-organisations of the share capital is one of our core practice area.
 We are instructed to handle de-mergers and group restructures with new holding companies which are achieved via share for share exchange.
-We work with accountants who refer this specialist work to us.
+We work with accountants who refer this specialist work to us and with companies directly.

-To help you decide with we can assist you we have outlined below some of our recent work involving share for share exchanges.
+To help you decide whether we can assist you we have outlined below some of our recent work involving share for share exchanges.